 DeLonghi’s Dragon 4 Oil Column Heater has a manual control panel that allows you to adjust heat settings to your fancy, plus it also comes with a 24-hour timer and a thermal cut-off function to prevent anything happening should the unit overheat.

-It can be rather heavy to lift and move around, so DeLonghi has given it wheels, making it easily portable in case you want to move the heater around the home.
+It can be rather heavy to lift and move around, so DeLonghi has given it wheels, making it easily portable in case you want to move the heater to other rooms in your home.

 Ideal for rooms up to 70 square metres, this heater could be a great option for your living room or home office, offering long-lasting warmth that is virtually silent.